Guest-615695028/Guest-615695028/en/README.md

 |/ɒk/|Clough, hough|Rhymes with cock, lock.
 Hough has been more commonly spelled hock from the 20th century onwards.
 |/ɒx/|Brough, lough, turlough|Rhymes with Scots loch.
 Many speakers substitute /k/ for /x/.
 ### An hour, an honor
+Imagine an European who has sent a unique letter "ewe" to you.